geralexgr/CsharpInterviewQuestions/README.md

 * Given an array of `n` integers and a number `k` , perform `k` left rotations on the array.
 * Given n, complete the fibonacci function so it returns Fibonacci(n).
 * Detect if a string is Palindrome.
+* Insert an int item in a sorted linkedlist so that list remains sorted.
+* Remove duplicate ints from a sorted linkedlist.

 ## Functions  ##